jjvanzon/Circular-Language-Spec/spec/parameters/parameter-passing-in-out-thru.md

 ![](images/Input%20Output%20Parameter%20Passings.043.png)

-An inactive command displays __Object Out__ parameters the exact same way.
+An inactive command might display __Object Out__ parameters in a similar way.

+`<< interpretation >>`

 The fact, that it is an inactive command, means, that it might not run, but for the rest it behaves the same way as any other command object, so it basically has the same possibilities as an active command.

+`<< parameter passing >>`

-The object referring to the __Object Out__ parameter of an inactive command definition is usually not filled in.
+The object referring to the __Object Out__ parameter of an inactive command definition might not be filled in:

 ![](images/Input%20Output%20Parameter%20Passings.044.png)